-It turns out this dip is very important for power and rhythm and it also helps to make your shot go straighter based on Newton’s first law of motion (the law of inertia) which says:
+It turns out this dip is very important for power and rhythm, and it also what helps Curry’s shot go straighter based on Newton’s first law of motion (the law of inertia) which says:

-When a bowling player comes to throw the ball he first cocks his hand back and only then launches it forward.
+When a bowling player comes to throw the ball, he first cocks his hand back and only then launches it forward.

-When he catches the ball, he slightly lowers his arms and then raises them up over his head as he’s jumping, which gives him a steady release and more power for long distance shots.
+When he catches the ball, he slightly lowers his arms and then raises them up over his head as he’s jumping, which gives him a steady release and more power for long-distance shots.

-3. The One Motion Shot
+3. The One-Motion Shot

 Curry is a one-motion shooter, which means there’s no hitch or stopping, he releases the ball in one fluid motion.

 This form can be problematic though because it’s not ideal for close-range shots and you usually need a lot of space to avoid being blocked.
 But the good thing about being a one-motion shooter is that your release becomes super-quick.

 On the other hand, you can’t jump very high when shooting this way, so it’s a trade-off.